HIPAA Compliance Checklist for Password Security

 Business associate contracts are important for IT service providers.
 Although you don’t need to sign a contract to be liable in terms of HIPAA compliance, spelling out your agreed-upon duties can provide some protection in the event of an investigation, audit, or breach.

 Procedures should be established to limit physical access to facilities and equipment that house ePHI data.
 Just as important, procedures must be in place to ensure that ePHI is accessible to employees who have permission.

 There’s a lot to go over here.
 Perhaps the most important rule of thumb, from an IT perspective, is that access to applications and data that contain ePHI should be limited only to authorized users.

-One option to discuss with your client is multi-factor authentication (MFA).
+One option to discuss with your client is multi-factor authentication (MFA or two-factor authentication).
 With MFA, users log in not only with a password, but also with an additional security factor like a fingerprint scan or one-time use code from a secure mobile app.
 Because of its enhanced security, MFA allows businesses to explore advanced security solutions like single sign-on (SSO).
 For many CEs and other businesses that must comply with HIPAA regulations, security solutions like multi-factor authentication and single sign-on are exactly what they’ve been looking for.